William Randolph Hearst Memorial State Beach: History

 William Randolph Hearst Memorial State Beach is located in northern San Simeon, California, directly below historic Hearst Castle in San Luis Obispo County.
 William Randolph Hearst State Beach, or "The Cove" as it is locally known, was the hub of trade and shipping in the area, which was once home to the Hearst family newspaper empire.

 Before the 1800s the land was known to be inhabited by the Chumash.
-However the known written history of this beach begins in the mid-1830s when Mission San Miguel was built, and by the early 1850s a small Portuguese whaling village had been built on the peninsula jutting out into the sea.
+In the mid-1830s, Mission San Miguel was built and by the early 1850s a small Portuguese whaling village had been built on the peninsula jutting out into the sea.
 Over the course of ten years the small village managed to hunt down some 370 whales.
 Though records of what type of whales were not kept, it is assumed the majority of the whales were gray and humpbacks, as these are the whales that are commonly spotted in the area.
 This village was short-lived, because only ten years after it was built a severe drought caused the town to move to find fresh water.

 George Hearst bought nearly 50,000 acres, establishing the ground work for his son William's empire.
 The Hearst family owned all the land as far as the eye could see from their castle until the early 1950s when the family donated a huge section of land to the state and sold miles of shoreline to be reserved for public use.
 The pier George Hearst built in the 1800s no longer exists, but a new one was built in the 1900s just a few hundred yards down the beach that now stands in its place.
 Today the beach is a California state beach.